-The employer contribution rate is set by the Secretary of State following a scheme assessment undertaken by the Government Actuary's Department.
-The most recent actuarial valuation of the TPS was prepared as at 31 March 2022, which was published in October 2023.
+The employer contribution rate is set by the Secretary of State following scheme valuations undertaken by the Government Actuary's Department.
+The most recent actuarial valuation of the TPS was prepared as at 31 March 2020 and the Valuation Report was published in October 2023.
+The latest valuation showed total scheme liabilities of £262.0m and notional assets of £222.2m, giving a notional past service deficit of £39.8m.